flant/loghouse/README.md

   * Save your queries to use in future.
   * Basic permissions (limiting entries shown for users by specifying Kubernetes namespaces).
   * Exporting current query's results to CSV (more formats will be supported).
+* fluentd monitoring via Prometheus with Grafana dashboards for ClickHouse and fluentd.

 # Installation